Last updated June 8, 2021

 When will I receive my bill and when is it due?

-Fall billing is usually available online by June 15, and spring billing is available by December 1st.
-Fall semester bill is due on August 14, 2020 and spring semester is due January 4, 2021.
-No paper bills are mailed, billing is available online.
+Fall billing is usually available online by June 15 and spring billing is available by December 1st.
+Fall semester bill is due August 3, 2021 and spring semester is due January 3, 2022.

 What method of payments does the College accept?

-The College accepts personal checks, third-party checks, prepaid & 529 plans, debit & credit cards (online only), ACH (online only), and bank wire transfers.
+The College accepts personal checks, third-party checks, credit card payments, ACH payments (on-line only), and bank wire transfers.

 Is there a fee charge for a credit card payment?